 - It would remove the Multi-Modal Transportation designation from the project, causing the loss of grant funding opportunities.

-We need both Rail and Trail to beat traffic
+We need both Rail and Trail to beat traffic and reduce emissions

 Faina Segal, Board Chair, Friends of the Rail & Trail.